jiasong18/Ant-Media-Server-Wiki/Kafka,-Logstash,-Elasticsearch-ve-Grafana-Installation.md

 If you want to monitor AMS, you need to define specify IP address and Kafka port in AMS_INSTALLTION_DIR/conf/red5.properties file.

-Open the following line with editor
+Open the following line with the editor

 `vim /usr/local/antmedia/conf/red5.properties`